-As Summer is here, one of my favorite activities to enjoy is bike riding!
-As a child, riding bikes, skateboarding, and making mud pies were my happy place.
-Reconnecting with these joys (minus skateboarding and making mud pies, now I make essential oil, flower essence, and herbal potions :-) is a reminder of what truly matters and where I am to place my focus when consciously creating a life that nourishes me.
+The weather is warming up, and one of my favorite activities to enjoy is bike riding!
+As a child, riding bikes, skateboarding, and making mud pies were my happy places.
+Reconnecting with these joys (minus skateboarding and making mud pies, now I make essential oil, flower essence, and herbal potions :-) is a reminder of what truly matters and where to place my focus when creating a life that feels good.

 When growing up, and to this day, my nickname was/is Nicky - obviously short for Nicole.
-That name is quite special to me as it pays homage to the little girl I was, who paved the way for my wealthy and wise womanhood.
+That name is quite special to me as it pays homage to the little girl I was, who paved the way for the woman I am.

 Creating a nickname can be applied in other situations as well, for example, choosing nicknames for your baby/child's reproductive system/genitalia.
 This can potentially promote false education about his/her body.
 Calling said body areas by their true names allows the nurturing of self-knowledge, self-honesty, and self-awareness for the child, as well as the parent.

 Our words can carry great power and impact.
-Though you may not know how a child, or any person, will receive a nickname, one can still choose to exercise positive consciousness in his/her consideration and creation of words.
+Though you may not know how a child, or any person, will receive a nickname, one can still choose to exercise awareness in his/her consideration and creation of words.

 Over to you: Is there a nickname that you had, or still have, that you have allowed to influence how you see yourself and create your life - whether negatively or positively?
 How has this impacted your life?